SCHEDULE: Wales must win to miss meeting England at RWC2023

 World Rugby vice-chairman Bernard Laporte’s failure to broker a deal for South Africa to join the Eight Nations leaves the World Cup holders facing the grim prospect of being stranded at home.

-SANZAAR may have announced the relocation of The Rugby Championship to Australia over a six-week period from November 7 despite the still being unable to confirm that they will be there.
+SANZAAR have announced the relocation of The Rugby Championship to Australia over a six-week period from November 7 despite the still being unable to confirm that they will be there.

 New Zealand’s top players have been in action for three months, Australia’s for the last ten weeks.
 The Boks have not played any rugby for six months and started contact training only a fortnight ago.

 Quarantine regulations requiring them to arrive in Australia by mid-October is another major obstacle.
-“We cannot confirm participation while a ban on international sport remains in place in South Africa,'' SA Rugby chief executive Jurie Roux said yesterday.
-“There are other high-performance and player-wellness issues to consider.''
+“We cannot confirm participation while a ban on international sport remains in place in South Africa,” SA Rugby chief executive Jurie Roux said yesterday.
+“There are other high-performance and player-wellness issues to consider.”

-As if the pandemic hitting the sport for six isn't enough, rugby can still find room for a new row on a very old theme.
-The Top 14 French clubs have taken their fight against the French Federation over player-release to the European Commission.
+As if the pandemic hitting the sport for six isn’t enough, rugby can still find room for a new row on a very old theme.
+The French clubs have taken their fight against the French Federation over player-release to the European Commission.

 The clubs have agreed to provide their players for five Tests this autumn but not six as demanded by the Federation.
 They are adamant that no player will be released for the friendly against Wales in Paris on October 24, hence their appeal to Brussels.